Home | CV | Publications | PhD | PostDoc | SIMD |

 In 1996 and 1997, Aart was a post-doctoral researcher at the Indiana University, Bloomington, Indiana, where he researched high-performance Java under supervision of prof. dr. D.B.
 Gannon.
 This research resulted in the implementation of JAVAR (a prototype Java restructuring compiler) and JAVAB (a prototype bytecode parallelization tool).

-[COOKBOOK] [VECTORIZATION] [MLIR In January 1998, Aart started at the Microcomputer Research Laboratories of Intel Corporation in Santa Clara, California, working on Java JIT compilation.
+In January 1998, Aart started at the Microcomputer Research Laboratories of Intel Corporation in Santa Clara, California, working on Java JIT compilation.
 In 1999, he transferred to the Software and Solutions Group, where he was the lead compiler architect of automatic vectorization in the Intel C++/Fortran compilers for Windows, Linux, and Mac OS.
 In March 2002, Aart received the Intel Achievement Award (highest company award) for making the Streaming SIMD Extensions easy to use through automatic vectorization.
+He published two books on vectorization.
 In April 2005, he was promoted to Principal Engineer.

 In May 2007, Aart moved to Google Inc. in Mountain View, California, where he has worked on Pregel, a distributed system for large-scale graph computations.
 Aart co-authored the paper "Pregel: A System for Large-Scale Graph Processing", which won the 2020 ACM SIGMOD Test of Time Award.
-Aart also worked in Google[x] on the GDK (Glass Development Kit), on the optimizing compiler for ART (Android Runtime), where he received the 2017 Google Silver Perfy Award for his work on SIMDization in the ART compiler, and on the Dart VM and compiler.
-In November 2019, Aart joined the MLIR compiler team, where he revamped his old passion for vectorization and compiler support for sparse computations, while working on a new passion for machine learning!
-More information can be found on the MLIR Sparsifier website
+Aart also worked in Google[x] on the GDK (Glass Development Kit), on the optimizing compiler for ART (Android Runtime), where he received the 2017 Google Silver Perfy Award for his work on SIMDization in the ART compiler, on the Dart VM and compiler, and on the MLIR compiler, where he revamped his old passion for vectorization and compiler support for sparse computations while working on a new passion for machine learning, which resulted in the MLIR Sparsifier.